Sharing is caring!

 Do you know what’s in your dish soap?
 I love knowing what’s in my zero-waste DIY dish soap bar!
 But it hasn’t always been that way.

 Washing dishes is one of those jobs that literally never ends, similar to washing the laundry.
-Yet, I can bulk my laundry washing into just a few hours 3 days a week.
-Whereas the dishes need to be washed every day.
-And not just once but multiple times a day.
+Yet, I can bulk my laundry washing into just a few hours three days a week.
+Whereas the dishes need to be washed every day – and not just once but multiple times a day.
 As soon you catch up on the dishes, another meal must be made, served, and cleaned up.

 This was really prevalent during our shelter-in orders to protect our health and the lives of others.
 With all the restaurants closed to dining and living in the country – delivery is near nonexistent, and pickup orders mean driving in town.

-So, you can imagine, we cooked more meals at home than ever before.
-Which, of course, meant there was an incredible amount of dishes to be washed!
+As you can imagine, we cooked more meals at home than ever before, which, of course, meant there were an incredible number of dishes to be washed!

 For your convenience, this post contains some affiliate links; read the full disclosure policy.